-Why it’s so important to plan my pregnancy?
+Why is it so important to plan my pregnancy with diabetes?

 Preparing for pregnancy with type 1 or 2 diabetes

 The first thing to do is talk to your GP or diabetes team.
-They may refer you to a specialist pre-conception care team.
+Try to do this before you stop using contraception.

-Having diabetes should not affect your fertility (your ability to get pregnant).
+Diabetes may cause some fertility issues, making it harder to get pregnant.
 Talk to your doctor if you have any concerns about your fertility.

 There are several steps you can take before getting pregnant that will give you the best possible chance of having a healthy pregnancy.